orbitalchicken/Roadmap/Triaged.md

 	nemo: Nemo will open 3 instances of the new-launcher action when activated in the context menu
 	cinnamon-settings: Cinnamon Settings is advanced mode by default always
 	cinnamon-settings: When I choose custom sounds (I used .wav files and they worked for a bit as they should), it does not remember them.
+    cinnamon: When a maximized window is minimized, and you activate the hot corner or expo, it makes a split second glitch view of that window
 	cinnamon: The sound applet does not close Banshee by clicking on the close icon.
 	cinnamon: When I press Super_L (Windows key) to open the mint-menu, the menu opens, but the overview of workspaces (which should actually open via Ctrl+Alt+Up and does this, too) opens, too.
 So it is not possible to enter something into the menus search field.
 I already checked thed the shortcut for the workspace overview in the cinnamon settings, but there is only Ctrl+Alt+Up written.
 	cinnamon: The cursor can be scrolled way past the right border of the screen.
 On the left side, it stops at the edge.